BradwellC/FEM--Sunnyside-Agency/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
-- Custom JavaScript

 ### Continued development

 I want to increase my knowledge on JS and how fetch works in case - I find another project which has a fetch element.

-### Useful resources

-- [Github Fetch 1](https://www.pluralsight.com/guides/using-fetch-with-github-api-v3) - This helped me for getting started with fetch and using it to get Github users info.
-- [Github Fetch 2](https://dev.to/technicalvandar885/github-profile-data-fetch-using-github-user-api-512i) - This helped me for getting started with fetch and using it to get Github users info.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author